Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 But wind the clock forward four years and Lacazette’s move has not exactly gone to plan.

-He has won two FA Cups during his time in north London, but there has been no title charge.
-In fact, he lost his place as Arsenal’s first-choice striker just a few months after joining, when Pierre-Emerick arrived from Borussia Dortmund in January, 2018.
+He has won one FA Cup during his time in north London, but there has been no title charge.
+In addition, he lost his place as Arsenal’s first-choice striker just a few months after joining, when Pierre-Emerick arrived from Borussia Dortmund in January, 2018.

 And now Lacazette's very future at the Emirates Stadium is in doubt.